Jcroxford/voting-app/README.md

 * settings axios request could possibly be refactored into a function to be more dry
 * handle errors better client side
 * refactor certain pieces to their own functional componets? (eg pollDetail for handling [on click](https://stackoverflow.com/questions/29810914/react-js-onclick-cant-pass-value-to-method))
+* add a readme to fron end maybe?